Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 available to do this, and due to the RAM being shared between the CPU and GPU, it cannot perform too many other tasks other than deep learning processing.

+If you have multiple devices that require setting up, you can perform this setup once on one device and then clone the SD card for every other device to save time.

+!
+Remember to update the [hostname appropriately and restart Tailscale](#Rename-the-machine-Hostname).

 ## Docker compose

 Docker compose is needed to run the services with specific settings that allow